 i.
-Describe the state's method for addressing individual problems as they are discovered.
-Include information regarding responsible parties and GENERAL methods for problem correction and the state's method for analyzing information from individual problems, identifying systemic deficiencies, and implementing remediation actions.
+Describe the Stateâs method for addressing individual problems as they are discovered.
+Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.

 The Department or its designee provides technical assistance to certified providers on an ongoing basis.
-Providers found out of compliance submit and are held to a corrective action plan (CAP).
+Providers found out of compliance submit and are held to a plan of correction (POC).
 The Department or its designee performs trainings upon request of providers and provides technical assistance whenever requested.
 Should an enrolled provider fail to meet their POC, The Department may terminate the provider's enrollment as a waiver provider.